For residents outside of Quebec, view our national edition1

 Having a properly drafted will is important, to say the least.
 There are a few things to consider that you might not be aware of.

 If you’re thinking of using a handwritten will (also known as a holograph will) or a will made in the presence of witnesses, be wary.
 Often, there may be problems with interpreting your instructions if they’re not clear, or they may not comply with the formalities of the Civil Code of Quebec.
 Such issues may invalidate the will or add costs to the liquidation of the estate and delay distributions out of the estate.
-Having a will prepared by a legal advisor is always preferable to both a holograph will and a will made in the presence of witnesses.
+Having a will prepared by a legal advisor is always preferable to both a holograph will or a will made in the presence of witnesses.
 Also, a Quebec resident who has a notarial will can eliminate substantial costs and delays in the settlement of their estate, as this form of will doesn’t have to be probated by the Superior Court.

 If you make a donation in your will and leave too much discretion to the liquidator in choosing a charity or the amount of the bequest, heirs may object to the donation, which can lead to tension between the heirs and the liquidator.
 This could be especially true if the donation will reduce an heir’s inheritance or if there’s disagreement about the testator’s philanthropic intentions.

 Gifts or inheritances to one of the spouses either before or during a marriage or civil union are excluded from the family patrimony and won’t be included in its partition if the marriage breaks down.
-During the marriage or civil union, the income from an inheritance or gift may also be excluded from the family patrimony.
+During the marriage or civil union, the income from an inheritance or gift may also be excluded from the family patrimony and the matrimonial regime.
 However, this may be jeopardized if the recipient uses the gift for the benefit of the family or commingles the assets with other family assets so it can’t be traced.
 Special attention must be given to the drafting of the will for any potential impact on the family patrimony and, in particular, other matrimonial regimes.

 Treating equal beneficiaries unequally